 15. Burp Cloths & Bibs

 Spit-up happens.
 Even when breastfeeding.
 It’s a good idea to have something on hand that will keep you and your baby clean if your baby just so happens to have a little spit-up.
 These muslin Burp cloths from Little Unicorn are one of my favorites.
 They are also thicker and more absorbent than most burp cloths.
 Their bibs are also super soft, absorbent, and perfect for feeding.
-Definitely a breastfeeding must-have!
+Definitely one of my favorite feeding-time products!

 16. Lactation Consultant

-I know that a lactation consultant is not a product, but they’re someone who can turn your breastfeeding experience around if you’re having difficulty.
+Sometimes the most helpful breastfeeding support comes from another experienced person who can guide you through challenges in real time.
 Make sure you visit a local IBCLC if you are experiencing significant issues.
 You can schedule an appointment to see one, or you can arrange for her to visit your home.
 Another great option is to visit one of your local La Leche League groups for support.